menata-id/menata/specification/005-permission.md

 # Purpose

-A Permission defines who is allowed to perform business actions.
+A Permission defines which business roles may perform Events.

 Permissions express business responsibilities and authority.

-They describe access to Business Knowledge.
+They describe who may perform business activities.

-They do not describe security implementation.
+They do not describe authentication, authorization mechanisms, or security implementation.

+Machine Interpretation is responsible for enforcing Permissions while preserving their business meaning.

 ---

 # Definition

-A Permission assigns one or more Actions to a business role.
+A Permission assigns one or more Events to a business role.

+Permissions describe organizational responsibility.

+They do not describe user accounts, identity management, or implementation technology.

 Examples include:

-- Requester may submit a request.
+- Requester may Submit.
-- Designer may accept a request.
+- Designer may Accept.
-- Manager may approve a request.
+- Manager may Approve.
-- Administrator has full access.

-Permissions describe business responsibilities.

-They do not describe authentication, authorization mechanisms, or security technology.
+- Finance may Verify Payment.

 ---

-# Roles
+# Business Roles

 Permissions are assigned to business roles.

+Role names should use business terminology.

 Examples